Hidaayet/drug-target-interaction-gnn/README.md

 ---
 ##  Full Project Report

-For detailed methodology, architecture, and results, see the [complete project report](docs/DTI_GNN_Report .pdf).
+For detailed methodology, architecture, and results, see the [full project report](docs/DTI_GNN_Report .pdf).

 ---